zuhayramin/othello-game/ReadMe.txt

-CNG462 Artificial Intelligence – Assignment 2
+# CNG462 Artificial Intelligence – Assignment 2

-Zuhayr Amin - 2455426
-Liban Gudhane - 2406064

 This is a Readme.txt file containing a brief explanation of the code and how to compile it.